jmg/rq_stop_job/readme.md

 ## How it works

 The implementation is fairly simple.
-The **StopJob class** saves the RQ work-horse pid every time a new job is performed in the job metadata (this gets saved in the key-value storage).
+The **PubSubWorker class** creates a pubsub channel to receive stop messages from jobs.

-When calling ```job.stop()``` the work-horse process is killed using the pid saved in the job metadata.
+When calling ```job.stop()``` in a **StopJob** object then a message is published using the pubsub channel for the job id.
+The message is received by the worker and the work-horse is killed.

 The RQ Worker process doesn't need to be killed so after killing the work-horse it's ready to execute the next job right away.